bombasticSlacks/Aspirant/Game/Chronicler.md

 #### Contacts
 As a downtime action, you can spend a day setting up contacts in any location.
 This contact network can be queried for information and will send relevant info your way.

+#### Kryptonite
+If you succeed on a [Knowledge](Knowledge) skill test to know about an enemy animal or monster, you can choose to know about their movements or their weaknesses.
+Everyone in the party gets either a +1 to hit, +1 to evade or +1 to damage rolls when facing the monster.

 ---
 ### Master